lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 1. The most recently received configuration from the controller
 1. The last known working configuration from the controller
-1. An override file from a USB stick (if any)
+1. Bootstrap config or an override file from a USB stick (if any)
 1. The last resort if so enabled

-This is based on comparing the TimePriority field in the configuration, where the information receive from zedagent has a TimePriority based on when it was last received or changed, and the override file should contain an explicit TimePriority field.
-The last resort configuration is the lowest priority with a TimePriority of Jan 1, 1970.
+This is based on comparing the TimePriority field in the `DevicePortConfig` Depending on the configuration source, TimePriority is determined differently:

+- For configuration from the controller: newer EVE versions allow the controller to specify the time when the configuration was created/updated in `EdgeDevConfig.config_timestamp` (which is then used for TimePriority); in older EVE versions `zedagent` microservice will simply set TimePriority to the time when the configuration was received from the controller.
+- For bootstrap config: the controller is expected to put the time of config creation into `EdgeDevConfig.config_timestamp` and `zedagent` will use it for TimePriority
+- For legacy override file: it should contain explicit TimePriority field entered manually by the user (this is rather error prone)
+- For the last resort: `nim` microservice assumes the lowest priority with a TimePriority of Jan 1, 1970.

 Once the most recent configuration received from the controller has been tested and found to be usable, then all but the (optional) last resort configuration are pruned from the above list.
 When a new configuration is received from the controller it will keep the old configuration from the controller as a fallback.

 ## Testing

-The Network Interface Manager performs two types of testing
+The Network Interface Manager (specifically its component [DPCManager](../pkg/pillar/dpcmanager)) performs two types of testing

 - Validate that a new configuration is working before replacing the current configuration
 - Periodically check that the existing configuration is working

 ### Testing a new configuration from the controller

-The testing is triggered by receiving a new configuration from the controller and completes when at least one of the management ports can be used to reach the controller.
+The testing is triggered by receiving a new configuration from the controller (or from a different source) and completes when at least one of the management ports can be used to reach the controller.
 If there are multiple management ports in the configuration, there might be an error reported for ports which are not working (depending on the order in which the ports are tried).

 [TBD Should we verify that the new configuration is usable for some minimum time e.g., 10 minutes before discarding the previous/fallback configuration?]